Jamal-Alibalayev/CS350-Safehome/USER_MANUAL.md

 python main.py
 ```

-This will initialize the core system, set up the virtual hardware (sensors and cameras), and launch the login window.
+This will initialize the core system with default sensors and mode configurations, set up the virtual hardware (sensors and cameras), and launch the login window.

 ## 2. Login